halaxa/json-machine/README.md

 > `fruits` key at a time.
 It is always one item in memory at a time at the level/subtree
 > you are currently iterating.
 Thus the memory consumption is constant.
 ## Parsing API responses
+If you use this library to parse large API responses, all you need to do is passing the stream resource of your api response to `JsonIterator::fromStream($streamResource)`.
+### GuzzleHttp example

 ## Error handling
+When any part of the JSON stream is malformed, `SyntaxError` exception is thrown.
+Better solution is on the way.